 10 Abandoned Psych Wards Photographers Love Sneaking Into

 There are many UrbEx photographers out there (the advent of high-quality, relatively cheap digital cameras that can take pictures practically in the dark helped spread the craze), but one of my favorites, and a friend of mine, is Martino Zegwaard, a seemingly fearless Dutchman whose pictures of skin-crawly places are imbued with a strange beauty.
-He recently took his first trip to the U.S. -- and of course, he snuck into some abandoned mental hospitals while here.
+On his first trip to the U.S., he snuck into some abandoned mental hospitals.
 How better to spend one's vacation?

 The amazing shot above comes from a facility in upstate New York that he simply refers to as "MT."
 (Many UrbExers hide the true names/locations of the sites they visit to prevent the hordes from descending, which helps preserve the sites in their natively-messed-up condition for as long as possible, and keeps local security guards, et al, in the dark.)